 - Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - To decrease the risk of infection, wash your hands regularly. - Avoid close contact with people who have a cold, the flu, or other infections. - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever. - To help decrease the risk of bleeding, use a soft toothbrush.
-Check with your nurse before using dental floss. - Be very careful when using knives or tools. - Use an electric shaver instead of a razor. - Drink enough fluids to keep your urine pale yellow. - If you throw up, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
+Check with your nurse before using dental floss. - Be very careful when using knives or tools. - · Use an electric shaver instead of a razor. - Drink plenty of fluids (a minimum of eight glasses per day is recommended). - If you throw up, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
 Choose foods and drinks that are at room temperature.
 Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms. - To help with hair loss, wash with a mild shampoo and avoid washing your hair every day.
 Avoid coloring your hair. - Avoid rubbing your scalp, pat your hair or scalp dry. - Limit your use of hair spray, electric curlers, blow dryers, and curling irons.